MarkoMackic/Interpreter-in-python/README.md

 ```

+##Conclusion

-So in conclusion comparing best cases from a couple of test runs on a comuter.
+So in conclusion comparing best cases from a couple of test ran on my comuter.
 AST can be twice faster.
+But for creating the algorithms from my head, I'm very proud of my interpreter :)